Antraxmin/Trash-Detection-API/README.md

 Trash Detection API is an open-source project leveraging YOLO (You Only Look Once) for detecting trash in images.
 This project uses FastAPI for the backend server and serves a simple web interface for uploading images and viewing detection results.

+> This API uses a model that has been directly trained for multi-object waste classification.
+If you need the original model, please contact us [here](antraxmin@gmail.com) with the purpose of use.

 ## Demo

 <img width="739" alt="스크린샷 2024-06-26 오후 1 15 56" src="https://github.com/Antraxmin/Antraxmin/assets/77287236/0c7e6e7e-f049-487f-b75f-114b48ea05fa">